tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ```
 where the `Hash()` is the hash of the two votes

 The first is generated in the light client, the second in consensus.
-Both are sent to the evidence pool through `AddEvidence(ev Evidence) error` where it first runs `Has(ev Evidence)` to check if it has already received it (by comparing hashes) and then  `Verify(ev Evidence) error` before adding it to the database
+Both are sent to the evidence pool through `AddEvidence(ev Evidence) error` where it first runs `Has(ev Evidence)` to check if it has already received it (by comparing hashes) and then  `Verify(ev Evidence) error` before adding it to the database.
+There are two databases: one
+for pending evidence that is not yet committed and another of the committed evidence (on the chain)

 `Verify()` does the following: